Installation

 Installing IJulia

-First, download Julia version 0.7 or later and run the installer.
+First, install Julia from Download Julia page.
 Then run the Julia application (double-click on it); a window with a julia> prompt will appear.
 After ensuring that you have activated the default Julia environment, at the prompt, type:

 using Pkg